As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Please read our disclosure for more info.

 In recent years, the topic of a Growth Mindset has become very popular.
 Some say that understanding this concept is the key to success in life and being able to thrive under adversity.
 And the truth is, this is one of the few topics that is based on decades of academic research and is not just some self-help mumbo jumbo.

-To help our readers understand this concept, we have spent months researching it and here is our very in depth guide
+To help our readers understand this concept, we have spent months researching it and here is our very in depth guide to fixed and growth mindsets.

 Dr. Carol Dweck became interested in students attitudes about failure and noticed that students reacted differently to setbacks – some students were devastated by even small setbacks, while others were resilient and used the setback to improve their performance.